QuTech-Delft/OpenQL/docs/scheduling.rst

 Insertion makes use of the ``type`` attribute of the gate in the platform configuration file, the one which can have the values ``mw``, ``readout`` and ``flux``.
-For each bundle, it checks for each gate in the bundle, whether there is a buffer delay specified with a gate in the previous bundle, and if any, takes the maximum of those buffer delays, and adds it (converted to cycles) to the bundle's ``start_cycle`` attribute.
-Moreover, when the previous bundle got shifted in time because of an earlier bundle delay, the same shift is applied first to the current bundle.
+For each bundle, it checks for each gate in the bundle, whether there is a non-zero buffer delay specified with a gate in the previous bundle, and if any, takes the maximum of those buffer delays, and adds it (converted to cycles) to the bundle's ``start_cycle`` attribute.
+Moreover, when the previous bundle got shifted in time because of earlier bundle delays, the same shift is applied first to the current bundle.
 In this way, the schedule gets stretched for all qubits at the same time.
 This is a valid thing to do and doesn't invalidate dependences nor resource constraints.

 :Note: Buffer insertion only has effect on the ``start_cycle`` attributes of the bundles and not on the ``cycle`` attributes of the gates.
-It would be better to do buffer insertion on the circuit and to bundling afterwards, so that circuit and bundles are consistent.
+It would be better to do buffer insertion on the circuit and to do bundling afterwards, so that circuit and bundles are consistent.

 In the backward case, the scheduler traverses the dependence graph bottom-up, scheduling the SINK gate first.
 Gates become available for scheduling at a particular cycle